KNMI/RCC/README.md

 writing (e.g., https://www.sharelatex.com/).
 Word files can be set under version control, but changes between different versions can not be shown.
-Annotations can be made also in a pdf document, e.g using Adobe Acrobat.
+If your supervisor does not use git yet, he can make annotations in a pdf document, e.g using Adobe Acrobat.

 ### Data management